Bassel Khartabil: Awards

+Life and work

+Khartabil was chief technology officer (CTO) and co-founder of collaborative research company Aiki Lab, which produced the web programming framework Aiki Framework.
+This was used to let multiple people collaborate on building other projects such as the sites for Openclipart and the Open Font Library.
+He also contributed to the Fabricatorz project and the Sharism movement.

+He also served as the CTO of Al-Aous, a publishing and research institution dedicated to archaeological sciences and arts in Syria.
+His last works included an open, 3D virtual reconstruction of the ancient city of Palmyra, with real time visualization of the models.
+An international community came together to contribute to the Palmyra project.

+He was the country project lead and public affiliate for Creative Commons Syria, and contributed to Mozilla Firefox and Wikipedia.
+He is credited with opening up the Internet in Syria and working to improve access to knowledge across the country.
+It is believed that this work is what led to his later imprisonment.

 Imprisonment

 On 15 March 2012, Khartabil was detained amid arrests in the Mazzeh district of Damascus by Military Security Branch 215.
-That day marked the one-year anniversary of the Syrian uprising, with pro- and anti-government protesters demonstrating in Damascus and elsewhere in the country.
+That day marked the one-year anniversary of the Syrian uprising, with pro—and anti—government protesters demonstrating in Damascus and elsewhere in the country.

 Khartabil was interrogated and allegedly tortured for five days by Military Branch 215.
 One week after his arrest, security forces reportedly took him to his home where they confiscated his computers and his files.
 He was then transferred to the Interrogation Division Branch 248 and detained there incommunicado for 9 months.
 On 9 December 2012, Khartabil was brought before a military prosecutor who charged him with "spying for an enemy State" under Articles 272 and 274 of the Syrian Criminal Code.
 Khartabil was then sent to the Adra Prison in Damascus.

-On 12 December 2013, a request for written answer on the question of Khartabil's imprisonment was raised before the European Parliament to the Commission (Vice-President/High Representative), stating that "his voluntary work, always non-violent in nature, was greatly valued by Syrians of all backgrounds, and it is strongly suspected that his arrest was part of an effort to restrict access to online communities and discourses and stifle free expression in Syria."
-On 18 March 2014, the written answer from High Representative/Vice-President Catherine Ashton was published, stating that "The HR/VP deplores the ongoing imprisonment of Bassel Safadi Khartabil, shares the concerns at his situation and follows it very closely."
+On 12 December 2013, a request for written answer on the question of Khartabil's imprisonment was raised before the European Parliament to the Commission (Vice-President/High Representative), stating that "his voluntary work, always non-violent in nature, was greatly valued by Syrians of all backgrounds, and it is strongly suspected that his arrest was part of an effort to restrict access to online communities and discourses and stifle free expression in Syria".
+On 18 March 2014, the written answer from High Representative/Vice-President Catherine Ashton was published, stating that "The HR/VP deplores the ongoing imprisonment of Bassel Safadi Khartabil, shares the concerns at his situation and follows it very closely".

 On 21 April 2015, the United Nations Working Group on Arbitrary Detention (WGAD) adopted an opinion on Khartabil's case, calling his detention "arbitrary" and asking for his immediate release.
 The WGAD concluded that Kharbatil's detention violated Articles 9, 14 and 19 of the International Covenant on Civil and Political Rights (ICCPR), which Syria ratified in 1969.

 Prison paintings

-While Khartabil was in prison he made paintings, four of which have been smuggled out.
+While Khartabil was in prison he made paintings, four of which were smuggled out.